How to clean a washing machine – easy ways to banish mould and odours

 - Every time your washing machine begins to get a bit smelly, you can add soda crystals to your detergent drawer and put it on a hot and empty wash.
 This will help to kill bacteria and remove any built-up grime.
 It’s best to do this often, to keep on top of your machine’s cleanliness.

-- Leave the washing machine's door and drawer open as often as you can to give it a good airing – and perhaps deploy one of the best air purifiers to really get rid of any excess moisture.
+- Leave the washing machine's door and drawer open as often as you can to give it a good airing – and perhaps deploy one of the best air purifiers to get rid of any excess moisture.

 - Once the washing is complete, remove the finished load immediately, transfer it to the dryer, or put it to dry.
-Leaving the laundry wet inside the washing machine can cause mold and mildew to fester.
+Leaving the laundry wet inside the washing machine can cause mould and mildew to fester.

 Suzanne Baum is a well-known lifestyle journalist who has written across fitness, health, wellbeing, news and features for almost 20 years.
 Previously deputy editor of Fit&Well, Suzanne has regular columns in all the leading publications, including the ES and Glamour.
 As well as writing beauty columns for IndyBest, ES Best and the i paper, Suzanne is a celebrity interviewer, with her byline published almost daily.
 Suzanne is interested in all fitness and wellbeing-related products, as well as everything lifestyle.